joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/02/arts/music/amplifier-newsletter-paul-mccartney.html

 **White House Correspondents Dinner Rescheduled for July**\
-`The dinner was abruptly cut short in April when a gunman disrupted the proceedings.`\
+`The dinner was abruptly cut short in April when a gunman disrupted the proceedings.
+President Trump said that he would attend.`\
 https://www.nytimes.com/2026/06/02/business/media/white-house-correspondents-dinner.html

 **Polls of California Governor’s Race Show a Clear Top 3**\